Real Twistings are 2-Line Bundles: Super 2-line bundles

-As a sheafification, the plus construction comes with an embedding of the underlying presheaf; see \cite[Section 3.3]{Kristel2020}.

-\begin{proposition} There are fully faithful functors
+\begin{Proposition} There are fully faithful functors

-that embed central simple (super) algebra bundles into (super) 2-line bundles.
-Under the classification of \cref{super-2-line-bundles}, their images corresponds to the subsets
+that embed central simple $($super$)$ algebra bundles into $($super{\rm) 2}-line bundles.
+Under the classification of Theorem~{\rm\ref{super-2-line-bundles}}, their images corresponds to the subsets

-respectively. \end{proposition}
+respectively. \end{Proposition}

-The functors in \cref{embedding-of-algebra-bundles} have the simple description to use the identity surjective submersion $\pi=\id_X$, the given algebra bundles, and identity bimodules and intertwiners.
-We remark that the cohomological classification of the bicategories $\cssAlgBdl^{bi}(X)$ and $\csAlgBdl^{bi}(X)$ reproduces a classical result of Donovan-Karoubi \cite{DK70}.
+The functors in Proposition~\ref{embedding-of-algebra-bundles} have the simple description to use the identity surjective submersion $\pi=\id_X$, the given algebra bundles, and identity bimodules and intertwiners.
+We remark that the cohomological classification of the bicategories $\cssAlgBdl^{bi}(X)$ and $\csAlgBdl^{bi}(X)$ reproduces a~classical result of Donavan--Karoubi~\cite{DK70}.

-\begin{remark} \Cref{super-2-line-bundles} can be enhanced to a group isomorphism by equipping the bicategory $\stwoLineBdl(X)$ with a symmetric monoidal structure.
-Then, by \cite[Cor.
-4.4.10]{Kristel2020}, every super 2-line bundle is the tensor product of a central simple algebra bundle (under the functor of \cref{embedding-of-algebra-bundles}) and of a super bundle gerbe (under the functor of \cref{embedding-of-bundle-gerbes}). \end{remark}
+\begin{Remark} Theorem~\ref{super-2-line-bundles} can be enhanced to a~group isomorphism by equipping the bicategory $\stwoLineBdl(X)$ with a~symmetric monoidal structure.
+Then, by \cite[Corollary~4.4.10]{Kristel2020}, every super 2-line bundle is the tensor product of a~central simple algebra bundle (under the functor of Proposition~\ref{embedding-of-algebra-bundles}) and of a~super bundle gerbe (under the functor of Proposition~\ref{embedding-of-bundle-gerbes}). \end{Remark}

-Another consequence of the definition of (super) 2-line bundles as the sheafification is the following result \cite[Thm.
-2.3.3]{Kristel2020}, which we state for completeness.
+Another consequence of the definition of (super) 2-line bundles as the sheafification is the following result \cite[Theorem~2.3.3]{Kristel2020}, which we state for completeness.

-\begin{theorem} (Super) 2-line bundles form a 2-stack on the site of smooth manifolds. \end{theorem}
+\begin{Theorem} $($Super$)$ $2$-line bundles form a~$2$-stack on the site of smooth manifolds. \end{Theorem}